funktionale-programmierung/bob2015/2015/meiklejohn.md

 Webmachine is a system for easily and declaratively building well-behaved HTTP applications.
-It is based on a very different execution model than most frameworks, with sets of resources defined by collections of functional predicates over those resources.
+It is based on a very different execution model than most web frameworks such as Rails and Sinatra.
+It models web resources as collections of functions representing each part of the HTTP decision tree.
 This approach makes it easy to focus on writing the core of your application and also helps you to get the harder parts of HTTP right.

 This workshop will guide the attendee through understanding and getting started with Webmachine, gradually exposing richer HTTP features while building out an application that is used by browsers and API clients alike.
+Knowledge of Erlang is not necessary for this workshop, but experience with a functional language is recommended.

 #### Christopher Meiklejohn